 The rest of the day is free to relax in a beachside hammock or perhaps take to one of the jungle trails to explore

 Day 10 - Kota Kinabalu

 Bid farewell to your patch of paradise and head back to the outskirts of Kota Kinabalu where you will spend your last night.
 You will get there via speedboat (approximately 30 minutes).
 Transfer from the mainland to a seaside guesthouse for your final evening.
 Take the opportunity to relax, enjoy a drink and look back on the week's adventures with the family and your fellow travellers.
 Our hotel is approximately 40 mins drive from downtown Kota Kinabalu.

 Day 11 - Kota Kinabalu

-That's all folks, your Sabah adventure comes to an end today.
-There are no activities planned and you are able to depart the accommodation at any time.
+Your trip comes to an end after breakfast.
+You are free to depart the accommodation at any time.

 Accommodation, Food (as stated), Transport, Selected Activities

 Flights, Travel Insurance, Visa, Vaccinations or Personal Spending Money